 64. A multiple choice test has a probability any question will be guesses correctly of 0.25.
 There are 100 questions, and a student guesses at all of them.
 Use the normal distribution to approximate the binomial distribution, and determine the probability at least 24, but no more than 28, questions will be guessed correctly.

-6.8: Chapter Practice is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.
+This page titled 6.8: Practice is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.